ShadowMagic896/Builder/README.md

 ## What Is It?
 Builder doesn't really have much of a focus as of writing this.
-I simply add featues and commands that feel like programming, usually to see if I am actually capable of doing it (commands like `container`, the `image` commands, and in-progress `eval` are good examples of this).
+I simply add featues and commands that feel like programming, usually to see if I am actually capable of doing it.
+I also add commands when I have a need for one, but have no way to easily do it.

 Before I attempt to advertise this bot, I will most likely have chosen a particular set of categorized commands to focus development on.